junosan/minidock/README.md

 - Put them in `icons` directory as `icons/$APPNAME.png`, where `$APPNAME`s can be found by using `bin/print_app` while the apps are running

-## Note on using multiple monitors
+## Notes on using multiple monitors
 - If using an external monitor in 'Mirror Displays' mode, the external monitor needs to be placed on the right side and be set as the main display (In System Preferences > Displays > Arrangement, put the external monitor